camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 ---
 id: inclusive-gateways
 title: "Inclusive gateway"
-description: "An inclusive gateway (or OR-gateway) allows you to make a decision based on data."
+description: "An inclusive gateway (or OR-gateway) allows you to make multiple decisions based on data."
 ---

 :::note